angular-fullstack/generator-angular-fullstack/docs/getting-started/index.md

 ```

 You'll then be asked a series of questions regarding options for the generated app.
 Such things include using JavaScript or TypeScript,
-HTML or Jade, Bootstrap, SQL, and so on.
+HTML or Pug, Bootstrap, SQL, and so on.
 If you don't know what to answer for a question, just hitting `ENTER` will use the default options
 for that question, and move on to the next one.